| Safe Haskell | None |

 npm front door

-mountBindingFor :: Ecosystem -> Maybe PackumentDeps -> Maybe PublishDeps -> Maybe MountBinding Source #
+mountBindingFor :: Ecosystem -> PackumentDeps -> Maybe PublishDeps -> Maybe MountBinding Source #

 Resolve an Ecosystem to its complete MountBinding, or Nothing when that

-from it (prefixFor) rather than configured, so the ecosystem is the single thing
+from the ecosystem (prefixFor) rather than configured, so the ecosystem is the

-composition root supplies the packument-serve dependencies once the per-mount
+root supplies the packument-serve dependencies once the per-mount registry set is

 Composition glue (exposed for direct testing)